 CSMD was established in 2014 to prevent sexual violence and help youth have healthy relationships, set boundaries, address bullying and different types of dating violence, understand and apply consent, and access help when needed.
 They work with youth (15‐24) and adults, helping raise awareness regarding digital, dating and gender‐based violence.
 LGBTQI+ youth, children, migrants and disabled people are also a very important segment.
 Since 2016, they reached 3,500 students in 7 high schools mainly in Istanbul and 5,500 students indirectly during 2017-2018 through training more than 200 school counselors.
 CSMD developed informative awareness raising, age‐appropriate, comprehensive visual and printed materials for teenagers, a Training of Trainers guide and other materials for youth and teachers/ counselors.
 CSMD’s expertise includes a range of issues to address Sexual Violence: Gender-based violence, date violence, healthy relationships, preventive and protective techniques, reproductive and sexual health and rights, comprehensive sexual education, LGBTQI+ rights, visual culture and representation of sexual violence in media, rape crisis centers, support systems and sexual violence and discrimination in sports.
-These issues are addressed mainly through three activities: Education, advocacy, and guidance/support counselling.
-CSMD works very closely with NGO’s, high schools, universities, municipalities and the media to promote awareness, and execute protective-preventive trainings.
+These issues are addressed mainly through three activities: Education, advocacy, and guidance/support counseling.
+CSMD works very closely with NGOs, high schools, universities, municipalities and the media to promote awareness and execute protective-preventive training.
 CSMD has a strong emphasis on working with the media (companies, journalists, university students from departments of communication and media) regarding reporting of sexual violence.
 In addition, CSMD organizes social media campaigns, sexual violence concepts discussion meetings, and symposiums.
-They have an all-female staff of, and a volunteer base of 37 of which 9 are male and 28 under the age of 25.
-The founder Nurgul Ozturk was a team member of previous grantee, Tarlabasi Toplum Merkezi/TTM and led our work with them on sexual and reproductive health and youth back in 2016/2017.

 Primary Location: Istanbul